sara-nl/griddocs/source/Pages/Practices/picas/picas_overview.rst

 Source Code
 ============

-The source code of Topos is on `Github Picas Client`_.
+The source code of PiCaS is on `Github Picas Client`_.

 .. _picas-server: